tomtseng/georegions/README.md

 * Install GEOS
 * Install Proj
 * Install postgres and run `gem install pg`
-  * Then, after starting up the database, create a user with `psql -c "create role georegions_dev with createdb login password 'pw';"` (or if you already have a user role to use, adjust the username/password in config/database.yml appropriately)
+  * Then, after starting up the database, create a user with `psql -c "CREATE ROLE georegions_dev WITH SUPERUSER LOGIN PASSWORD 'pw';"` (or if you already have a user role to use, adjust the username/password in config/database.yml appropriately)
 * Install postgis